seanmcnamee/TemplateFileRunner/README.md

 When using Visual Studio, simply execute the project.

 ### Command Line Interface (CLI)
-When using Visual Studio Code (or any commandline-based apporach), ensure you are in the folder with the "TemplateFilerRunner.csproj" file, then execute
+When using Visual Studio Code (or any commandline-based approach), ensure you are in the folder with the "TemplateFilerRunner.csproj" file, then execute
 ```
 dotnet run
 ```